-Follow this historic route, or put together your own loop.
+Follow this historic route, or put together your own loop on paved roads.

 Henry Ford's assembly line made automobiles accessible to more Americans, and after WWI, the public interest in driving and in auto trails began to take off.

 "See America First" promoted tourism in the National Parks, and this epic tour became something aspired to by the average American family.